awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-resourcegroups-group.md

 # AWS::ResourceGroups::Group<a name="aws-resource-resourcegroups-group"></a>

 Creates a resource group with the specified name and description\.
-You can also optionally include one of the following items:
-+ A *resource query* that specifies which AWS resources are members of the group\.
-+ A *service configuration* that specifies AWS service\-specific settings that apply automatically to members of the group\.
+You can optionally include a resource query, or a service configuration\.
+For more information about constructing a resource query, see [Create a tag\-based group in Resource Groups](https://docs.aws.amazon.com/ARG/latest/userguide/gettingstarted-query.html#gettingstarted-query-cli-tag)\.
+For more information about service configurations, see [Service configurations for Resource Groups](https://docs.aws.amazon.com/ARG/latest/APIReference/about-slg.html)\.

+ **Minimum permissions**

+To run this command, you must have the following permissions:
++  `resource-groups:CreateGroup`

 ## Syntax<a name="aws-resource-resourcegroups-group-syntax"></a>